 - Complete the patch test form and ask your client to sign.

 A patch test should be completed 24/48 hours prior to appointment/treatment.
 The client should be instructed to inform you if any reaction or sensitivity occurs.
 In extreme cases of reaction you should tell your client to seek medical advice.
 You should be readily available to remove the lashes using the proper technique.
 If no reaction occurs, the treatment may go ahead.

-Patch testing for Lash Lifting and Tinting cannot provide a 100% conclusive result, this is because only a small amount of product is used.
-As mentioned earlier in this blog, it is more likely for allergies and sensitivities to occur in clients who have been exposed to the product.
+Patch testing for Lash Lifting and Tinting is a must.
+However, as mentioned earlier in this blog, it is more likely for allergies and sensitivities to occur in clients who have been exposed to the product.
 This means a client who has been having Lash Lifts or Lash Tints for a while are more susceptible than a new client who has never had the treatment before.

 - Carry out a consultation

 - Always record the date of the patch test

 - Record where you have placed the products (see next step)

 - Place a small amount of product that will be used to either the wrists, inside of elbow or behind the ears, and allow to dry (Tint must be mixed first).